nrosjat/dynamic-synchronization-toolbox/README.md

 second, the calculated connectivities are used to define dynamic graphs at the group level by testing for significant increase compared to baseline using t-tests and last, the dynamic graphs are analyzed using graph-theoretic measures from the BCT (Rubinov et al. 2010).

+## Main Function

+The main function of the DST is the `dynamic_synchronization_toolbox_function.m` located in the root directory.
+To access the functions of this toolbox you need to add this function and the `Scripts` subfolder to your MATLAB path.
+This function requires a set of options to be defined beforehand.
+A file `sample_settings.m` provides the standard settings needed to run the scripts.

 ## BST Pipeline

 ### Sample Data